Call 311, option 8

-SAN ANTONIO (August 7, 2020) — The City Council’s Committee on Community Health & Equity met today and discussed a resolution “declaring racism a public health crisis and to establish stronger efforts to promote racial equity in San Antonio.”
+SAN ANTONIO (August 10, 2020) — The City Council’s Committee on Community Health & Equity met on Friday to discuss a resolution “Declaring Racism a Public Health Crisis” and to establish stronger efforts to promote racial equity in San Antonio.”
 The committee voted to send the resolution to a meeting of the full City Council for a vote.
+Councilwoman Jada Andrews-Sullivan provided the following statement: